aldaris/docbook-linktester/README.md

 This will bind the plugin invocation to the pre-site phase.
 About the configuration options:

 * docSource(s) - A set of files determined by a base directory and a set of include and exclude patterns.
- * directory - Directory where the DocBook XML files are found.
+ * directory - Directory where the DocBook XML files can be found.
 Default directory is the project's `${basedir}`.
  * include(s) - The include patterns for doc files under `directory`.
-When xIncludeAware is used only include the books.
+When `xIncludeAware` is used only include the books.
  * exclude(s) - The exclude patterns for doc files under `directory`.
-When xIncludeAware is not used, it is recommended to exclude the books (and/or disable validation).
+When `xIncludeAware` is not used, it is recommended to exclude the books (and/or disable validation).
 * validating - The XML files will be validated against the DocBook XML Schema.
 NOTE: XML validation doesn't appear to like xinclude tags, so either use xIncludeAware, or exclude books when using this option (in case you have a book XML that xincludes chapters).
 * xIncludeAware - When enabled the XML parser will resolve the xinclude:include tags and will inline them into XML.
 This option can come in handy when your books refer to generated chapters, as this will make sure the internal olink database has the correct targetdoc value.
-If this is enabled, then most likely you only want to include the book XMLs and not the chapters.
+If this is enabled, then most likely you only want to include the book XMLs in `docSources` (i.e. exclude the individual chapters).
 * failOnError - When enabled, any XML schema validation failure or invalid olink/url in document will result in a failed build.
 * skipUrls - When enabled, URLs throughout the document are not checked.
 * skipOlinks - When enabled, olinks throughout the document are not checked.
-* skipUrlPatterns - This list expects a set of valid [Patterns](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html), and basically if the external URL in question is matched, then that URL won't be tested.
+* skipUrlPatterns - This list expects a set of valid [Patterns](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html).
+URLs matching any of the defined patterns will be excluded from validation.
 Useful for release notes, with bunch of similarly structured URLs (especially if it's generated).
 * outputFile - The validation results will be also logged to this file.
 (It will override the file on subsequent runs.)

 ## Execution